Light brown apple moth

 The light brown apple moth (Epiphyas postvittana), often abbreviated to LBAM, is a leafroller moth belonging to the lepidopteran family Tortricidae.

 Identification

 Adult moths

 Light brown apple moth adults are variable in colour and may be confused with other leafroller moths and similar species.
-DNA analysis is currently required to positively identify the species which are otherwise indistinguishable on gross characteristics from other moths of similar species.
+DNA analysis is currently required to positively identify the species that are otherwise indistinguishable on gross characteristics from other moths of similar species.
 Typical males have a forewing length of 6–10 mm with a light brown area at the base, which is distinguishable from a much darker, red-brown area at the tip.
 The latter may be absent, with the moth appearing uniformly light brown, as in the females, which have only slightly darker oblique markings distinguishing the area at the tip of the wing.
 Females have a forewing length of 7–13 mm.